Mousaka/elm-verkstad/readme.md

 1. Download the zip-file: [Mac-zip](https://github.com/Mousaka/elm-verkstad/raw/main/elm-workshop-macos.zip)
 2. Unzip them somewhere on your computer.
 This will be the project folder for the workshop.
 This folder contains the elm compiler and elm format, some configuration for VScode, and a code template.
 3. Right click on the folder you just unzipped and select "New terminal at folder".
-4. Run this command in the terminal to allow your computer to be able to run the Elm compiler and Elm Formatter `xattr -dr com.apple.quarantine node_modules/.bin`
+4. Run this command in the terminal to allow your computer to be able to run the Elm compiler and Elm formater `xattr -dr com.apple.quarantine node_modules/.bin`
 5. Install Visual Studio Code (also called VScode) from [here](https://code.visualstudio.com/download).
 6. Open VScode and open the folder you unzipped previously from VScode `File -> Open` then select the folder.
 7. When asked if you want to install the Elm extension for VScode press yes.